AdobeDocs/workfront.en/help/quicksilver/planning/architecture/overview-of-record-types.md

 (**********add screen shot**********)

-Although creating taxonomies is identical to creating operational record types, Maestro distinguishes conceptually between an operational record type and a taxonomy record type.
+Although creating taxonomies is identical to creating operational record types, Workfront Planning distinguishes conceptually between an operational record type and a taxonomy record type.
 The purpose of taxonomies is to enhance operational record types.
 Taxonomies should not directly represent work objects.  (***********this is no longer true, but might be later?!: A taxonomy is a record without dates, like a static list of attributes.***********)

 (********mimic what you did above for operational record types to say that we can also import taxonomies from other applications too - this will be possible later; for example Team would be a taxonomy record type, etc*************)